MisterAce/proseformat/README.md

 ## Example

 The following example shows what ProseFormat can do for you.
-After editing, your prose text may look fuzzy like this:
+After editing, your prose text may look as fuzzy as this:

 ```
 Prose Paragraphs